drivendataorg/zamba/docs/docs/predict-tutorial.md

 ### 1. Specify the path to your videos

-Save all of your videos within one folder.
+Save all of your videos within one parent folder.

-* They can be in nested subdirectories within the folder.
+* Videos can be in nested subdirectories within the folder.
 * Your videos should be in be saved in formats that are suppored by FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
 Any videos that fail a set of FFmpeg checks will be skipped during inference or training.
 By default, `zamba` will look for files with the following suffixes: `.avi`, `.mp4`, `.asf`.
 To use other video suffixes that are supported by FFmpeg, set your `VIDEO_SUFFIXES` environment variable.

 Add the path to your video folder.
 For example, if your videos are in a folder called `example_vids`: